Why We Need Research

 Thanks to the medical breakthroughs led by Lung Association researchers and their colleagues worldwide, our lung cancer researchers have made significant contributions to the field of lung cancer.
 For example, biomarker testing and targeted therapies have helped advance the area of personalized treatment (finding the unique genetic makeup of a person's tumor and developing and using drugs that are designed to be most effective for that patient).

 Currently funded Lung Association researchers are:

-- Applying new technologies and innovative methods to critical research investigations
+- Applying new technologies to detect cancer earlier

 - Identifying metabolic alterations in lung cancer-associated cachexia